unfoldingWord/loki-exporter/README.md

 **Exporters**

-Each exporter defines the query that will pull the desired data out of Loki
+Each exporter defines the query that will pull the desired data from Loki
 - `active`: If this exporter can be used or not.
 Having `"active": false` exporters gives you the opportunity to preconfigure exporters that are not in Loki yet.
 - `query`: This is simply the LogQL query to fetch the required data from Loki
 - `time_start`: The start date to use in the query.
 This start time is only used at the very